Forms Currently Available for Download

 |

-you Happyland for allowing me to share my favorite lesson plan and love
+for allowing me to share my favorite lesson plan and love of life

-you to my Dad for starting the Miller Foundation so I could fund my
+my Dad for starting the Miller Foundation so I could fund my Project.

-you to my Mom for getting me into Garden Club and for teaching me the
+my Mom for getting me into Garden Club and for teaching me the love

-you God for letting me see life and soul in every living thing.
+for letting me see life and soul in every living thing.
+Including

-you Rose, Joan Auletta, Pam, teachers, Sharon, parents and Forrest and
+Joan Auletta, Pam, teachers, Sharon, parents and Forrest and my brother

 Bonny